-Turkish side, Istanbul Basaksehir, seems ready to end Mesut Ozil’s Arsenal misery.
+Turkish side, Istanbul Basaksehir, seem ready to end Mesut Ozil’s Arsenal misery.

 The influential playmaker has been reduced to a peripheral figure by Unai Emery this term.

-Ozil is rarely seen around the first team, more so, starting a game.
+Ozil is rarely seen around the first team.

 The 30-year-old has struggled for form and fitness and was left out of the match-day 18 for the 2-0 midweek defeat to rivals Tottenham in the quarter-finals of the EFL Cup.

-Although the ex-Real Madrid star adopted German at international level, he is of Turkish descent.
+Although the ex-Real Madrid star adopted Germany at international level, he is of Turkish descent.

 It is no surprise the capital club is hoping an audacious bid can tempt him into a maiden foray.